1coderookie/KobraGoNeoInsights/docs/calibration.md

     - The type of filament (PLA, ABS, PETG, TPU), the quality of filament and the moisture of filament (moist filament increases stringing).
     - The printing temperature (too high as well as too low printing temperatures cause stringing).
     - The feeder gear pressure (see note above).
-    - The quality and the state of the nozzle (low-quality nozzles as well as worn out and/or slightly clogged nozzles increase stringing).
+    - The quality and the state of the nozzle (low-quality nozzles as well as worn out and/or slightly clogged nozzles can increase stringing).
     - The quality and the state of the PTFE tube inside of the heatbreak (stringing got way better after I replaced the stock PTFE tube with a Capricorn one, it seems that the lower friction of the Capricorn tube affected the retraction capability; also a slightly clogged and/or deformed tip of the PTFE tube affected this).
     - The object one wants to print (certain objects just caused stringing, even tho I usually printed without any stringing; I'd recommend to print retraction towers with two cone-shaped towers as well, to get the different diameter into account as well).
     - The settings of the slicer (there are many articles and videos about this topic, so I'd recommend to do some research on it for your specific slicer).